magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Elapsed time: 26.385 sec
 ```

-As you see for composing the `dev` task with the `testing` task which
+As you see for composing the `dev` task with the `testing` one for
-adds the `test/cljc` directory to the `:source/paths` environment
+adding the `test/cljc` directory to the `:source/paths` environment
-variable, we only placed the `testing` task before the `testing` one.
+variable, we only placed the `testing` task before the `dev` one.

 Let's see if it works like expected by starting the CLJ REPL: